Very difficult 4-day trek crossing a little visited border areas of Georgia.

 After several hours, you should come to the confluence with Taniestskali river; there is a big meadow with Georgian border guards post (don't forget your passports!).
 This is a great place to camp and get information about the area (bridges, safety etc.)

-After river crossing, turn south.
-Soon, you will have to cross the river again on another bridge.
-The trail hugs the river till the valley opens up close to the Amgha village - in past years, a new road replaced the old trail here so the walk is easier and more dull at the same time.
-Continue to the Akhielli village.
+Cintinue towards the Amgha village.
+In past years, a new road replaced the old trail here so the walk is easier and more dull at the same time.
+Once past Amgha, the next village in line is Akhielli - there's a nice guesthouse in Akhieli (Hotel Atkhoti), which I can recommend to anyone who needs some good food after the demanding first days.
 Here the valley splits, but we just follow the new road to the south.
 After some 1,5 hours of walking south it bends again to the west - here you will have to cross the stream again (and finally leave the road).

 From here its just 20 minutes of uphill walk to the camping spot.
 Follow the path, don't stray away from the river and soon you will see a waterfall on your right. look to the left - some 10-15 meters higher is a grassy mound with nice flat terrain.
 You will have to leave the road here since it continues south to Roshka